Mersen130/Quarantine_Assistant/README.md

 ## Signup (`/signup/`)

 This page lets users create an account, and will route to the normal user's dashboard page upon creation.
-Users can only create accounts in the type of normal user, admin account and doctor account are setup by developers, it could not be created by users.
+Users can only create accounts in the type of normal_user and doctor, if the user provide the doctorCertificate No*, he/she will be created as a doctor.  admin account is setup by developers, it could not be created by users.
+Developers should use post("/uers") to create an admin.

 ## User profile